 - Will my conversation be confidential?

-The Behavior Concerns and COVID-19 Advice Line is a service that provides The University of Texas at Austin’s faculty, students and staff an opportunity to discuss their concerns about another individual’s behavior.
-This service is a partnership among the Office of the Dean of Students, the Counseling and Mental Health Center (CMHC), the Employee Assistance Program (EAP) and The University of Texas Police Department (UTPD).
-An individual can either call the line at 512-232-5050 or share their concerns using either the behavior concerns or COVID-19 questions online submission form.
+BCAL (Behavior Concerns Advice Line) is a service that provides anyone the opportunity to discuss their concerns about a UT faculty, staff, student, visitor, or contractor’s behavior.
+This service is a partnership among the Dean of Students, the Counseling and Mental Health Center (CMHC), Heatlhpoint and The University of Texas Police Department (UTPD).
+Call 512-232-5050 or share your concerns online.

-Trained staff will help callers explore available options and strategies.
-They will also provide appropriate guidance and resource referrals to address the particular situation.
-Depending on the situation, individuals may be referred to resources including but not limited to Student Emergency Services in the Office of the Dean of Students, the Counseling and Mental Health Center, and the Employee Assistance Program.
+Trained staff help callers explore available options and strategies for situations or concerns.
+Staff also offer guidance and resource referrals to address each situation.
+Depending on the circumstances, callers may be referred to resources including but not limited to Dean of Students, the Counseling and Mental Health Center, and/or Healthpoint.

 What are behavior concerns?